secretstartups/handbook/job-families/finance/analytics-engineer/index.html.md

 ### Senior Analytics Engineer

-The Analytics Engineer reports to the [Manager, Data.](https://about.gitlab.com/job-families/finance/manager-data)
+The Senior Analytics Engineer reports to the [Manager, Data.](https://about.gitlab.com/job-families/finance/manager-data)

 #### Senior Analytics Engineer Job Grade

 The Senior Analytics Engineer is a [grade 7](/handbook/total-rewards/compensation/compensation-calculator/#gitlab-job-grades).

 #### Senior Analytics Engineer Responsibilities

+Responsibilites for the Senior Analytics Engineer extend the Analytics Engineer (Intermediate) job.
+In addition:

 * Business Partnership: Own one or more stakeholder relationship in Go To Market, Research & Development, or General & Administrative business functions
 * Data Model subject matter expert, and data model spokesperson, able to address questions quickly and accurately